Investigated by S.U.P.I. in April

 “Stone tape.
 It is believed that mental impressions during a traumatic or emotional event can be stored, for lack of better words, into the surrounding natural material such as wood or stone.
 Stone being practically indestructible has long held the belief as being the best medium for such impressions.”

 “More like a residual experience.”
 Robb suggested.

-Stephen was happy to hear the dialogue amongst the students.
+Stephen was happy to hear the dialogue among the students.
 Learning was happening!
 He smiled as he unpacked the equipment.
 Stephen had decided to set up the command post on the ground floor where the mill stone was.
 The location was centrally located and easily accessible to the outside.
 From this floor the top of the water wheel could be observed and access to the lower floor and upper floors was available.
 The command post’s cables would run up to the second and third floor cameras and microphones and down to the basement level where the gear box, water wheel and flume where located without too much crossover of wires and cables.

 A direct feed camera and audio mic would be placed on each of the floor.
 The idea was to capture something on film or on audio such as a disembodied voice, floating lights or other noises.
 Stephen would man the command post; two students would investigate the second and third floor while the other two would investigate the first floor and basement using the various equipment they had brought.

 After an hour of setting up the equipment Stephen took his place at the command post making sure the cameras where working and in the best positions.
 The teams would be Evelynn and Eric investigating the upper floors and Robb and Rich doing the first floor and basement.

 “Hey it’s E2 and R2.”
 Robb blurted out.
 Everyone looked at him not sure what he was talking about.
 “You’ll figure it out.”
 He said.